|Ingredient name||what-it-does||irr., com.||ID-Rating|

 - It has a bad reputation among natural cosmetics advocates but cosmetic scientists and toxicology experts do not agree (read more in the geeky details section)

 It’s probably the most common cleansing ingredient of all.
-It’s usually the Chief Bubble Officer responsible for beautiful bubbles in cleansing products.
+It’s usually the Chief Bubble Officer responsible for big bubbles in cleansing products through the foam it creates is a bit airy and loose and not as dense and luxurious as the foam created by infamous SLS.

 As for mildness, it goes somewhere in the middle.
 It’s often confused with sodium lauryl sulfate (SLS), but they are absolutely not the same.
-SLES is milder and much less irritating and considered ok in the amount used in cosmetic products.
+The SLES molecule has a bigger water-soluble head part that makes it milder and much less irritating.
+It is considered absolutely ok in the amount used in cosmetic products, though if you are looking for a mild facial cleanser, you have better chances with a formula without SLES.
+For an average shower gel?
+SLES works just fine.

 Citric acid comes from citrus fruits and is an AHA.
 If these magic three letters don’t tell you anything, click here and read our detailed description on glycolic acid, the most famous AHA.